 Figure 1: Kubernetes Rolling Update (Source: Kubernetes.io)

 In this blog, we will discuss how to achieve safer rolling update of Docker applications in a Kubernetes environment through automated in-depth analysis of the microservices updates.

 Need for Automated Analysis of Rolling Updates

-While Kubernetes allows for rollback to the prior version if problems were found, but such broad exposure of production traffic to a faulty release could be business disruptive.
+While Kubernetes allows for rollback to the prior version if failures happen, but such broad exposure to production traffic to a faulty release could be business disruptive.
 This strategy is akin to driving a fast car with no breaks but have insurance in case of an accident.
-Manual analysis of updated services after the rolling updates in production is error-prone and not scalable particularly if there are many microservices with lots of interactions and frequent updates.
+Manual analysis of updated services after the rolling updates in production is error-prone and not scalable mainly if there are many microservices with lots of interactions and frequent updates.

 Hence, it is critical to do an automated analysis of the new version real-time during the rolling update to ensure safety requirements of the deployment are met while maintaining the benefits of the rolling updates.

 Achieving Safer Rolling Update with Kubernetes